 The Python function is a block of instructions.
-It can also be defined as a sub-program.
-Every function will have its own specific tasks and purpose.
-So if you want to divide your program systematically or categorize each code performing a specific task differently then you can definitely use the function.
+It can be defined as a sub-program.
+Every function will have its own specific task and purpose.
+If you want to divide your program systematically or categorize each code performing a specific task differently, then you can definitely use a function.

 Some uses of a function are given below:

 b)To improve maintainability.

 c)To improve readability.